 (Alexandria, Online Therapy)

-Carole Thomas is a Social Work Supervisee who obtained her Master’s degree in Social Work with a clinical focus from Virginia Commonwealth University, a Master’s degree in Business Administration from George Washington University, and an undergraduate degree in Finance from Virginia Tech University.
+Carole Thomas is a Licensed Clinical Social Worker in Virginia.
+Ms. Thomas obtained her Master’s degree in Social Work from Virginia Commonwealth University, a Master’s degree in Business Administration from George Washington University, and an undergraduate degree in Finance from Virginia Tech University.
 Ms. Thomas is also a certified integrative wellness coach.

 Prior to joining the Life Enrichment Counseling Center, Ms. Thomas provided clinical services in different therapeutic settings, working with individuals and couples using strengths-based and holistic perspectives.
 She has also served the community by volunteering extensively with various non-profit organizations to serve the mental and physical health needs of its members.